 Perhaps this episode will bring even more attention to the problem in the USA, and further embolden regulators to enact broader privacy protections there.
 Perhaps the very extremeness of the DNA hacking does not spell the end of privacy so much as its beginning.

 I had a letter published in Science magazine about the recently publicised re-identification of anonymously donated DNA data.
 It has been shown that there is enough named genetic information online, in genealogical databases for instance, that anonymous DNA posted in research databases can be re-identified.
-This is a sobering result indeed.
-But does it mean that 'privacy is dead'?
+This is a sobering result, but does it mean that 'privacy is dead'?
+No.

-No. The fact is that re-identification of erstwhile anonymous data represents an act of collection of PII and is subject to the Collection Limitation Principle in privacy law around the world.
-This is essentially the same scenario as Facebook using biometric facial recognition to identify people in photos.
-European regulators recently found Facebook to have breached privacy law and have forced Facebook to shut down their facial recognition feature.
+The fact is that re-identification of erstwhile anonymous data represents a new act of collection of PII and as such is subject to the Collection Limitation Principle in privacy law around the world.
+This type of data processing is essentially the same as Facebook using biometric facial recognition to identify people in anonymous photos.
+European regulators recently found Facebook to have breached privacy law with its Tag Suggestions function and have forced Facebook to shut down their facial recognition feature.

-I expect that the very same legal powers will permit regulators to sanction the re-identification of DNA.
-There are legal constraints on what can be done with 'anonymous' data no matter where you get it from: under some data privacy laws, attaching names to such data constitutes a Collection of PII, and as such, is subject to consent rules and all sorts of other principles.
+I expect that the same legal principles to apply to the re-identification of DNA.
+That is, there are legal constraints on what can be done with 'anonymous' data no matter where you get it from: under most data privacy laws, attaching names to previously anonymous data constitutes a Collection of PII, and as such, is subject to consent rules and all sorts of other principles.
 As a result, bioinformatics researchers will have to tread carefully, justifying their ends and their means before ethics committees.
 And corporations who seek to exploit the ability to put names on anonymous genetic data may face the force of the law as Facebook did.